 Social media is both a boon and a bane.
-While it has connected billions of people, made them more accessible and created more possibilities for the end users.
+While it has connected billions of people, made them more accessible, and created more possibilities for the end-users.
 There's no doubt that it has also made them more susceptible to security threats and vulnerabilities.
-According to the latest report in the ongoing series of Global Digital reports by We Are Social and Hootsuite, there are more than 3 billion active social media users worldwide.
+According to a report by Kepios, there were over 4.80 billion social media users globally by April 2023.
 This is precisely the very reason why cyber criminals love social media as well.
 Keeping this in mind, we have created an ultimate social media security checklist.

-Before we proceed ahead, here's a brief snapshot of essential social media stats for the first quarter of 2018.
+Before we proceed ahead, here's a brief snapshot of essential social media stats for 2023.

 Social Media Security - The Essential Stats

-As per the latest data from the Global Digital report, there was plenty of strong growth across all things digital in the first quarter of 2018.
+The latest data from the Digital 2023 report shows strong growth across all things digital in 2023.

 Social Media Security - A Hackers' Paradise

-Thycotic’s annual survey of participants at the February 2017 RSA Conference in San Francisco, revealed that 50% of the security professionals questioned hadn't changed social network passwords for at least a year, and 20% had never changed them.
+- Research conducted by SpyCloud, a fraud prevention company, revealed that 64% of the security professionals questioned hadn't changed social network passwords for at least a year, and 70% had never changed them.

 Are You Oversharing on Social Media?

-• Billing Information - Address, credit card information
+- Billing Information - Address, credit card details

-• Phone Information - Service provider, language, time zone, smartphone make and model, operating system, battery percentage
+- Phone Information - Service provider, language, time zone, smartphone maker and model, operating system, battery percentage

 How Can Hackers Exploit Social Media Platforms